 If you are considering these types of flats, look out for cheaply done conversions, as many of them were done in the 60’s or 70’s to less rigorous building and noise insulation standards.
 It may be a good idea to view this type of property in the evening when the prospective neighbours are back from work and you can ‘check out’ just how good the noise insulation really is.
 One good thing about these type of apartments is that service charges are fairly low and they are often self-managed rather than having a managing agent.
 A word of warning!
 Watch out for the Housing Act!
 Unbelievably some of these flats will soon need to be registered as a House in Multiple Occupation (HMO) with the associated cost of registration.

-These architectural gems date from the Edwardian era are mainly confined to central London.
-These blocks were purpose built for the well healed and therefore shouldn’t suffer from the inadequate build standards that can affect some conversions.
-You still off course get the historic features much beloved by some discerning tenants.
-The draw back to these blocks are that lifts, centrally supplied heating, water and sometimes a residential porter mean that service charges are high.
+These architectural gems date from the Edwardian era.
+They are mainly confined to central London.
+These apartment blocks were purpose built for the well healed and therefore shouldn’t suffer from the inadequate build standards that can affect some conversions.
+You still get the historic features, and they are now unlikely to date in style, unlike many of the new-build blocks that are springing up flaunting this seasons architectural fashions.
+Mansion blocks are much beloved by a discerning tenants.
+The draw back to these blocks are the often high service charges.
+Many have centrally supplied heating, water and sometimes a residential porter.

-These apartments as the name suggests have been built for purpose and therefore space should be reasonably well laid out.
-Developed for owner-occupiers from the 1950’s onwards they often have a slightly utilitarian look and are unlikely to win any design awards.
-However, they should benefit from ‘Parker Morris’ standards and therefore have fairly spacious rooms.
-This can be useful as by modern standards they tend to waste space.
-Interior layouts can often be altered slightly to make use of this and provide a more spacious feel.
-Property investors will need to check the lease to ensure that this is possible.
+Purpose built apartments have been developed for owner-occupiers from the 1950’s onwards.
+Ispired by the Modernist Europeans they often have a slightly utilitarian look.
+However, the older blocks should benefit from ‘Parker Morris’ standards and therefore have fairly spacious rooms.
+Interior layouts can often be altered slightly to make better use of what is typically a generous space, but property investors will need to check the lease to ensure that alterations are possible.
 Most likely a landlord will need permission from the freeholder who shouldn’t withhold it provided works are carried out in accordance with Building Regulations.
-Watch out for faults or maintenance problems like rusty metal windows or even a failing reinforced concrete building frames.
-Management charges should be less than the Mansion Houses but as they could have a lift or porter service, they could still be significant.
+Watch out for faults or maintenance problems like rusty metal windows or failing reinforced concrete building frames.
+Management charges are typically less than in the Mansion Houses.

-These flats are priced on average with at least a 10% discount to private purpose built units and therefore still represent a potential bargain, although this discount is falling.
+Ex-local authority flats are comparitively cheaper to buy.
+Note I'm calling them flats and not apartments - it sums up the snobbery differential between those blocks built for council tenants and not owner occupiers.
+Ex-local authority flats typically come with at least a 10% discount to private purpose built units, although particularly in Central London this discount is falling.
 Being ex-local authority means that they should be spacious and that common parts are generally clean and well maintained.
-Their external appearance will probably be a little municipal, giving away their heritage.
-But where they are well managed and have a good location they can be made into a highly desirable let.
-Be sure that the lease allows you to sub-let before going too far down the purchase route.
+Their external appearance will probably be a little municipal, giving away their heritage, but where they are well managed and have a good location they can be made into a highly desirable let.
+Be sure that the lease allows you to sub-let before buying.

 The UK is unusual amongst other real estate markets in that floor areas aren’t readily featured in sales particulars.
 Off course it is not difficult to tot up the floor area from the information provided in the sales particulars; but most people don’t bother.
 Interestingly, developers are very pre-occupied with floor areas as most of their profit and cost projections are formulated on the basis of cost per ft or sqm.
 Why bother?
 The main reason is that it is a very useful way of finding out how much space a landlord is getting and whether this represents value for money compared to the alternatives.